highcharts/highcharts/docs/stock/data-grouping.md

 ### Performance comparison of data grouping

  When using data grouping, the performance of the chart is improved.
-The main reason is that when there are a lot of points to be displayed, the number of said points does not improve readibility of the chart, and number of points that are being rendered is greatly reduced.
+The main reason is that when there are a lot of points to be displayed, the number of said points does not improve readability of the chart, and number of points that are being rendered is greatly reduced.
 The following chart shows the performance improvement of data grouping for a series with varying number of data points, from 10 to 100 000.

  <iframe width="800" height="400" src="https://www.highcharts.com/samples/embed/highcharts/blog/dg-performance-comparison" allow="fullscreen"></iframe>